apidb-io/ansibledb_opensource/README.md

   <p>

 # Setup fact collection:
-Once AnsibleDB-opensource is setup, go ahead and setup the collection and posting scripts.
+Once Ansibledb_api_opensource is setup, go ahead and setup this repo to start collection and posting facts into ansibledb_api_opensource.

 Example deployment file